Find a branch

 Accessibility services

-To help you understand why we’re looking to reduce branch opening hours we’ve created Branch Impact Assessments for the changes due to take effect from January 2026.
+To help you understand why we’re proposing to relocate your branch, we’ve created Branch Impact Assessments for the changes that are due to take effect in September 2026.

 Impact Assessment Part 1

-Part 1 lets you know how we made the decision.
+Part 1 lets you know how and why we made this decision.
 We publish this when we first tell customers and other key people about the planned changes.

-• the opening hours for the nearest branch
+• the opening hours for the Coventry Building Society branch

-• an estimate of the time to travel to the nearest branch by public transport and car
+• an estimate of time to travel to the Coventry Building Society branch

 • further information on the activities that you can complete at a Post Office

-• how to identify the location of alternative Post Offices or ATMs which may be easier to access.
+• how to identify the location of alterative Post Offices or ATMs which may be easier to access.

 LINK Access to Cash Assessments

-LINK have also completed a Cash Access Assessment for the towns where we are proposing changes to our opening hours.
+LINK have also completed a Cash Access Assessment for the towns where we are relocating branches.
 This shows the free cash access services in that area.
-If the assessment identified a shortage, it will also include recommendations for new services.
+If the assessment identifies a shortage, it will also include recommendations for new services.
 These assessments have been published and copies for each branch can be found below.

 Members of the local community and representative organisations can appeal the result of LINK’s assessment within 28 days of publication, if new information is provided that they didn’t know about, or mistakes are identified in their initial decision that could change the result.